Modified release tablets

 with you the risks and benefits involved.

-Some medicines may interact with MORPHINE MR APOTEX.
+Some medicines and MORPHINE MR APOTEX may interfere with each other.
 These include:

-medicines to treat depression, psychiatric or mental disorders.
-Medicines for depression
+medicines to treat depression, psychiatric or mental disorders and anxiety.

 medicines to help you sleep